-Is Clean Energy a Good Investment, How can you Invest in Clean Energy & Which Companies are a Good Bet.
+Is Clean Energy a Good Investment, How can you Invest in Clean Energy & Which Companies are a Good Bet?
 Find out all of this and more in our Clean Energy Investing Guide.

 Interest in clean energy stocks is soaring because of news stories predicting an impending climate change catastrophe.

 For example, predictions the world faces an increased risk from extreme drought, wildfires, floods, and food shortages by 2030.
-The UN Intergovernmental Panel on Climate Change forecasts global temperatures will rise to 1.5 degree Celsius, CNN reports.
+The UN Intergovernmental Panel on Climate Change forecasts global temperatures will rise to 1.5 degrees Celsius, CNN reports.
 Therefore, temperatures will exceed preindustrial levels and change the climate.

 Catastrophic Climate News is Bad for Humans but Good for Stocks

 Such news is good for clean energy stocks because scientists think reducing carbon dioxide emissions is the best way to counteract Climate Change.
-For instance, carbon dioxide emissions will need to drop to net zero by 2050 to limit global warming.
+For instance, carbon dioxide emissions will need to drop to net-zero by 2050 to limit global warming.

 Achieving zero emissions will require massive changes in cities, energy, buildings, transportation, and industry.
 The companies that manufacture the materials and machines that make zero-emissions possible will make money from it.

-Internal Combustion Ban could Boost Clean Energy Stocks
+Internal Combustion Ban Could Boost Clean Energy Stocks.

 The biggest boost to clean energy stocks could come from plans to ban petrol and diesel-burning vehicles.

-Notably, five major countries; China, the United Kingdom, Germany, France, and India plan to ban sales of gasoline and diesel burning vehicles by 2030, or 2040.
-In addition, several smaller nations; including the Netherlands and Norway, are considering similar bans, Futurism reports.
+Notably, five major countries, China, the United Kingdom, Germany, France, and India, plan to ban sales of gasoline and diesel-burning vehicles by 2030 or 2040.
+In addition, several smaller nations, including the Netherlands and Norway, are considering similar bans, Futurism reports.

 However, President Donald J. Trump’s (R-New York) wants to lower emissions standards in the USA, CNN reports.
 Conversely, there are plans to ban internal combustion engines in America’s largest state California.

-There will be a huge market for zero emission vehicles if internal combustion bans become a reality.
+There will be a huge market for zero-emission vehicles if internal combustion bans become a reality.
 Therefore, investors need to inspect automakers with plans for Zero Emissions vehicles.

 Making Money from Zero Emissions Stocks

-Builders of zero-emissions vehicles; like Tesla Motors (NASDAQ: TSLA), Volkswagen AG (OTC: VLKAY), Tata Motors (NYSE: TTM), Ford (NYSE: F) and Toyota Motors (NYSE: TMC) can profit from internal combustion bans.
+Builders of zero-emissions vehicles, like Tesla Motors (NASDAQ: TSLA), Volkswagen AG (OTC: VLKAY), Tata Motors (NYSE: TTM), Ford (NYSE: F) and Toyota Motors (NYSE: TMC) can profit from internal combustion bans.

 For example, Volkswagen plans to invest €6 billion ($7 billion) in electric car production, CNBC reports.
-The company’s head of electric mobility; Thomas Ulbrich, claims; “in the first wave alone, around 10 million VW group cars will be based on this platform.”
+The company’s head of electric mobility, Thomas Ulbrich, claims, “in the first wave alone, around 10 million VW group cars will be based on this platform.”